Financial Incentives and Benefits

 Co-operative Education Tax Credit (CETC)

-- Conestoga’s co-operative education programs qualify for the Government of Ontario’s Co-operative Education Tax Credit.
+- Many of Conestoga’s co-operative education programs qualify for the Government of Ontario’s Co-operative Education Tax Credit

-- Letters confirming eligible co-op student employment are available online at the end of each co-op term (September, May or January) through the employer’s MyCareer account.
+- Letters confirming eligible co-op student employment are emailed at the end of each co-op term (September, May or January) to the email address provided in the Work Term Agreement

-For additional details about the CETC, please see the Co-operative Education Tax Credit (pdf).
+For additional details, please see Co-operative Education Tax Credit.

 Student Work Placement Program (SWPP) Government Funding